dubrie/public/travel.md

 ### Norway
 - __Trolltunga__: "Troll's tounge" overhang in Hodaland, Norway.

+### Palau
+- First country to insist that visitors sign a voluntary eco pledge saying they will be good environmental stewards for the length of their stay.

 ### Peru
 - __Gocta Cataracts__: Two-tiered cataract waterfall that was known only to locals at the base until 2005.